agrawalamit31/PIMRoleAutomation/README.md

   2. Clone the repo locally.
   3. Copy storage account connection string in AzureWebJobsStorage in local.settings.json.
   4. Assign yourself Role based Access Administrator Role or Owner role at subscription level.
-  5. Pass below message in queue for role assignment.
+  5. Pass below message in queue for role assignment at resource group level.

   [
     {